Case Studies

 Starting Point & Objective

 Our client, a European medical device manufacturer, faced serious quality and compliance issues with a key supplier in Asia.
 A recent audit had revealed multiple critical deviations, triggering immediate action.
+The objective was to identify root causes on-site, remediate quality system gaps, and validate the manufacturing processes – in full compliance with ISO 13485 and MDR 2017/745.

 Our Approach to Process Validation & Quality System Remediation